afrahthahir/Twitter_Sentiment_Analysis/README.md

-# 🤖 AI/ML Technical Assessment Report
+# 🤖 Twitter Sentiment Analysis

 This repository contains the solution for the two-part technical exercise:
 1.  **Deep Learning:** Fine-tuning and deploying a sentiment analysis model optimized for high concurrency.
 ---

-## 1. Technical Exercise 1: High-Concurrency Sentiment Analysis API
+## 1. : High-Concurrency Sentiment Analysis API

 ### 1.1 Model Development and Iterations